 Even if you are an absolute beginner in crochet, you can easily master a simple moss crochet stitch with our step-by-step photo tutorial!

 It will help you quickly create this beautiful, neutral, modern, and super easy-to-crochet DIY baby blanket.

 We called it ‘Woodland Blanket’ as the color scheme is inspired by soft greens and greys of the natural palette.
-This is one of the easiest crochet baby blankets that will go so well with modern farmhouse decor and woodland nursery theme printables.
+This is one of the easiest free crochet baby blanket patterns that will go so well with modern farmhouse decor and woodland nursery theme printables.

-- how to determine a size for your crochet baby blanket
+- how to determine a size for my crochet baby blanket

 - how to calculate the foundation chain for any size blanket

-- how to crochet a simple moss stitch
+- how to crochet a baby blanket using simple moss stitch

 - a step-by-step tutorial for an easy-to-crochet baby blanket pattern in 4 colors